josephkb87/D-projects-HaskStacks/Projects/insslamgnss/README.rst

 However, these calculations are heavily dependent on the INS maintaining an accurate attitude estimate, as any error in the attitude causes an error in the calculated acceleration, consequently causing errors in the integrated position and velocity.

+# Develop Requirements
+1. Haskell
+2.

 # Build Requirements
-1. Rust for
+1. Basel
-2. Haskell

 # Testing